pooltogether/v4-docs/docs/reference/prize-api.md

 This data can be accessed via:

-- the hosted API
+- Hosted API
-- locally
+- Locally

-The provenance and [lifecycle](#prize-data-lifecycle-overview) of the data is also detailed.

 # Usage